Oude Rijn (Utrecht and South Holland): Description

-After Zoeterwoude-Rijndijk and Leiderdorp, where the short river Does ends, the Oude Rijn flows through Leiden.
-Here starts the Rhine-Schie Canal (to the south) and the stream Zijl (to the north).
-The Nieuwe Rijn (New Rhine) is a short branch that together with the Oude Rijn are part of Leiden's moat system and both branches merge in the city's centre.
+After Zoeterwoude-Rijndijk and Leiderdorp, where the short River Does ends, the Oude Rijn flows through Leiden.
+The Rhine-Schie Canal and the Zijl stream begin here.
+The Nieuwe Rijn ("New Rhine") is a short branch that, together with the Oude Rijn, forms part of Leiden's moat system; the two branches merge in the city's centre.

 The stream Korte Vliet discharges into the Oude Rijn and it continues through Valkenburg and Rijnsburg to Katwijk.
 At Katwijk aan den Rijn the Oegstgeesterkanaal merges with the Oude Rijn.
-From here the river has been straightened into a canal (called Uitwateringkanaal) and ends into the North Sea through a pumping station, preventing high tides inland and silting up of the river mouth.
+From here the river has been straightened into a canal (called the Uitwateringkanaal); it empties into the North Sea through a pumping station, preventing high tides inland and silting up of the river mouth.

 Water management & Waterworks

 Around 1000 CE the river silted up, causing floodings of the lowlands.
 As prevention, around 1100 CE a dam with locks was built at the village of Zwammerdam, upstream at the border to Utrecht, an area reigned by German Emperor Frederick Barbarossa.
 Continuing problems in water management in wide areas along Oude Rijn were reason for civilians with administrative responsibilities to collaborate and to establish a so-called High Water Authority or in Dutch Hoogheemraadschap, the first of its kind in The Netherlands.
 The organisation has been privileged in 1255 by Count William II of Holland and Zeeland as central coordinator of all waterworks in the area and later was given the name Hoogheemraadschap van Rijnland.
 Early works were the building of draining canals around the city of Leiden.
 From 1408 on, with the first at Zoeterwoude, wind-powered pumps were installed along the Old Rhine, to pump water from the lowlands into the river.

 The river silted up in the course of the Middle Ages and became much smaller.
 In 1572 near the North Sea the Water Authority had a canal built through the dunes to allow the Rhine water to flow into the sea, but due to war circumstances, it did silt.
 In 1807, a large water management system with locks was established to allow the water to flow out at low tide.
 In 1880 a steam driven mechanical pumping station was built.